-South End emerges as Boston ‘hot spot’ in newest neighborhood stats
+South End Emerges as Boston ‘Hot Spot’ in Newest Neighborhood Stats

-The South End emerged as a major ‘hot spot’ for COVID-19 infections in the latest neighborhood statistics released by the Boston Public Health Commission (BPHC) on Friday evening.
+The South End emerged as a major ‘hot spot’ for COVID-19 infections in the latest neighborhood statistics released by the Boston Public Health Commission (BPHC) on Friday evening, buoyed by a great increase in the numbers of homeless individuals testing positive at Boston Medical Center (BMC) and the Pine Street Inn.

 The statistics were taken as of Thursday, April 9, at 4:12 p.m.